costrita/undisclosed-project/Planning.md

 4. Define tech stack + Architecture [[Tech stack]]
 5. Test run Octopus https://octopus-haccp.com/
 	1. extract as much as there is (workflow, modules, features, etc.)
+6. @Dorian -> determine pricing with AI based on existing competition and pricing strategies held by epackpro, octopus, kooklin, etc.
+7. @Dorian -> do a page to do a page on all acquisition channels

 ### Mid-term (6-18 weeks)